 Follow us as we explore the relationships between hardware, software, business, and human dimensions of the Franklin Bookman ecosystem.

 BOOKMAN is to books as GameBoy is to games.

 The Franklin BOOKMAN is an electronic book product line by Franklin Electronic Publishers (FEP).
-Products were targeted at the mass-market, offering access to interactive reference materials in a portable and and convenient format.
+Products were targeted at the mass-market, offering hypermedia access to interactive reference materials in a portable and and convenient format at low cost.

 Main genres of Bookman content:

 The product line expanded out of Franklin's earlier Digital Book System (DBS) as a way to market additional reference book content (1) and increase per-unit sales volumes (2).

 By selling more devices with onboard content as well as the ability to expand via ROM card, each device could appeal to its own genre without additional purchases while simultaneously receive promotional offers for tangential or unrelated content beyond the main focus of the base content.

 Player / reader hardware was likely manufactured at a very low profit or like with other consumer-oriented content systems.
 The DBS, BOOKMAN's direct ancestor, sold only as a reader; users usually had to buy their first ROM cart separately.
 This made it harder to sell as a whole (public buying behavior is biased towards fewer options and items for the initial purchase) meaning less total sales and profit.

 Though no official sales figures have yet been found, this product strategy was considered to be widely successful.
 The longevity of the BOOKMAN product brand 1995 - 2009 (15 years) is evidence for this success.

 The evolution of Bookman products led to a further developed device and content system called the eBookman.
 It offered a larger touch-sensitive screen, active backlight, and DRM system.
 A logical conclusion of the Bookman R&D lineage.
 You can find more information about these units at "eBookman Lives".